In-patient luxury rehab center in Thailand

 • Experimental use of substances in social situations: Experimental drug use often begins in social settings where individuals feel encouraged to try something new to enhance the experience or blend in with the group.
 The relaxed atmosphere at such gatherings reduces inhibitions, allowing a person to justify trying a substance “just once.”
 What starts as experimentation in a relaxed environment slowly leads to repeated use, especially when the experience feels enjoyable or rewarding.
 Social drug use, though seemingly harmless at first, sometimes becomes the first step toward more frequent and harmful patterns of substance misuse.

-• Mental health conditions: Mental health disorders such as anxiety, depression, or post-traumatic stress disorder (PTSD) often lead to self-medication with drugs.
-Instead of seeking therapy or support, affected individuals attempt to dull symptoms with substances offering quick, but harmful, relief.
+• Mental health conditions: Mental health disorders such as anxiety, depression or post-traumatic stress disorder (PTSD) often lead to self-medication with drugs.
+Instead of seeking therapy or support, affected individuals attempt to dull symptoms with substances offering quick but harmful relief.
 Drug misuse in such cases becomes a way to manage overwhelming feelings or emotional pain.
 Self-medicating worsens both the mental condition and the addiction, creating a destructive cycle.

 What are the effects of drug misuse?